open-telemetry/opentelemetry-specification/specification/api-tracing.md

 The Span interface MUST provide:
 - An API to record a single `Event` where the `Event` properties are passed as arguments.
 This MAY be called `AddEvent`.
-- An API to record a single `Event` whose attributes are lazily accessed.
+- An API to record a single `Event` whose attributes or attribute values are lazily constructed, with the intention of avoiding unnecessary work if an event is unused.
 If the language supports overloads then this SHOULD be called `AddEvent` otherwise `AddLazyEvent` MAY be considered.
-A lazy `Event` SHOULD be implemented in a way that is as memory efficient as possible for a given language.
-Possible implementations include providing an `Event` interface, a concrete `Event` definition, or a function that returns an `Event` instance.
-When providing a function that returns an `Event` it SHOULD be named `EventFormatter`.
+In some languages, it might be easier to defer `Event` or attribute creation entirely by providing a wrapping class or function that returns an `Event` or formatted attributes.
+When providing a wrapping class or function it SHOULD be named `EventFormatter`.

 Events SHOULD preserve the order in which they're set.
 This will typically match the ordering of the events' timestamps.